-There is no point in being negative on defeat and stay humble in the victory.
-We see big professionals athletes lose and win every week on TV.
+There is no point in being negative about defeat and staying humble in the victory.
+We see big professional athletes lose and win every week on TV.
 It’s hard, it takes time.
 It’s about enjoying and doing your best.

 We hope these pieces of advice will improve your attitude or your student’s at the chessboard.

 Thank you for reading and as usual, feel free to leave us some feedback.

 We also recommend reviewing 5 Things to Know: The Queenside Pawn Majority as well as 10 Reasons Why You Should Gain Initiative in Your Games.